 The City has adopted laws that regulate the use of land and the design of most commercial and housing projects.
-The purpose of these laws is to protect the health, safety and welfare of Jurupa Valley residents and visitors.
-Laws, such as the Zoning Regulations, architectural review requirements, and Subdivision Regulations, require that people submit applications for project approval to the Planning Department.
+The purpose of these laws is to protect the health, safety, and welfare of Jurupa Valley residents and visitors.
+Laws, such as the Zoning Regulations, architectural review requirements, and Subdivision Regulations, require that people submit applications for project approval to the Community Development Department.

-The planning staff also prepares and oversees reports that study the environmental effects of development projects and identify ways of avoiding environmental damage.
+The Community Development staff also prepares and oversees reports that study the environmental effects of development projects and identify ways of avoiding environmental damage.
 This work is required by the California Environmental Quality Act (CEQA).